hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

     - Company: rebalance engineering resources toward infra
     - Product: make best use of existing infra affordances
     - Infra: **prioritize efficiency**, pulling in product to support efficiency migrations
+- When a company is **prioritizing both**
+    - Company
+      - In the strong majority of cases, for the reasons discussed, I see **top-line and bottom-line growth as negatively-synergistic goals**
+      - Instead, improve labor productivity (aggregate impact ratio, in our language) and org-level synergy via a locally-durable decision to **prioritize either top-line or bottom-line growth**
+      - Side note: practically speaking, a 100:0 top-line/bottom-line split is also undesirable (or potentially destructive, if taken literally); instead, choose a reasonable weighting (80:20, 30:70, etc.), while still asserting and building alignment on one as the primary goal

 ## :five: A unified mission: empowering all users